Wing Hing Long & Co. Store

 Wing Hing Long & Co.
 Store is a heritage-listed former store and now museum at 10 Ruby Street, Tingha, Inverell Shire, New South Wales, Australia.
-It was built from 1881 to 1895.
+It was built from 1881 to 1895, by Chen Quin Jack.
 The property is owned by the Inverell Shire Council.
 It was added to the New South Wales State Heritage Register on 29 October 1999.

 History

 The land on which Wing Hing Long is situated was originally part of the land granted (by Crown Grant) to William Millis, James Tysoe, William Moore, Samuel Wilkinson and Francis Tait on 11 December 1879.
 In 1881 the property was purchased by Ah Lin, a storekeeper of Inverell.
 From this date until the sale of the property to Guyra Shire Council in early 1998, the Wing Hing Long store and residence were owned by Chinese immigrants and their descendants.
 Ah Lin was followed by Ding Chee, a butcher from Vegetable Creek (now Emmaville) (1883); Jock Sing from Glen Innes (1883 to 1887); Ah Bow, a miner from Tingha (1877 to 1899); and Charles Hing, a storekeeper from Tingha (1899 to 1918).
 In 1918 another Chinese immigrant, Jack Joe Lowe, became the owner of the property.
 He owned and managed the store until 1939 when it was transferred to his eldest son, Edgar Lowe.
 In 1951, J.J.
 Lowe's daughter, Mavis Pratt, bought the property and ran the business until early 1998.

 The history of ownership is a reminder of the long and continuous association of Chinese-Australians with the town of Tingha, and with establishing and managing general stores in regional New South Wales during the late nineteenth and first half of the twentieth century.